McConnell: Democrats ‘won’t get our help’ to lift debt limit

 Legislation renewing the government’s ability to borrow money incurs no new debt and simply pays for already enacted spending and tax breaks.

-Democrats are not without options but none is risk-free and they’ve not yet decided what to do.
+Democrats are not without options, but none is risk-free and they’ve not yet decided what to do.

 At least for now, they seem unlikely to pare back their plans to bolster education, health and environment programs that are the backbone of Biden’s policy aspirations.
 But some moderate Democrats are reluctant to vote to renew federal borrowing powers without at least some GOP backing.